usegalaxy-it/documentation/jenkins.md

 Build Triggers:
 - Build after other projects are built:
-  - Projects to watch: `usegalaxy.it-tools`
+  - Projects to watch: `usegalaxy.it-restart-gunicorns`
   - Trigger even if the build is unstable.

 Build Environment: